-Link Stability Indication (for 2G only!)
+Link Stability Indication (for 2G)

-The Link Stability indicator feature allows the BGS5 to output radio link errors and statistic parameters of signal strength distribution across the band via URC.
+The Link Stability indicator feature allows the EHS5-E to output radio link errors and statistic parameters of signal strength distribution across the band via URC.

-- 0 Radio link error. - Radio link signal strength distribution.
+- 0 Radio link error.

+- 1 Radio link signal strength distribution.

+- 2 Radio link error during voice call.

 The presentation of the "Ista" indicator is determined by the radio link spectrum shape.
 For example, each time a radio link error appears the URC indicates an Error Downcounter value and the RSSI of the serving cell to provide some kind of warning.
-Every consecutive error decrements the Error Downcounter value and successful downlink signal reception increments it again.
+Every consecutive error decrements the Error Downcounter value and successful downlink signal reception resets it to start value of 11.
 The factor on which Error Downcounter is decremented depends on network settings.
 Error Downcounter value 0 means that the ME has lost the cell and will start the cell reselection process.
 In this case the URC is enhanced and includes the following statistic parameters of signal strength distribution across the band.

-These are:
+- These are:

-- Number of reported channels.
+- Number of reported channels,

 - Maximal signal strength value,

 - Minimal signal strength value,

 - Mean value of signal strength across frequency band and

 - Variance of signal strength across frequency band.

-To avoid that radio link error URCs are output too often, when radio conditions are bad, you can select a lower warning level with <lstaLevel>.
+To avoid that radio link error URCs are output too often, when radio conditions are bad, you can select a lower warning level with <!stalevel>.